yaronwinter/nebius_task/README.md

   Languages  - the software languages used in the repository

-  files      - all the files which can be found in the repository, regardless of their types and roles
+  files      - all the files which can be found in the repository, regardless of their types and rolesuvicorn app:app --reload

 At first I used all these 4 components, and tried them on a few reposiries known to me.